aspose-svg/Aspose.SVG-Documentation/content/net/release-notes/release-notes-2021/aspose-svg-for-net-21-9-release-notes/_index.md

 As per the regular monthly update process of all APIs being offered by Aspose, we are honored to announce the September release of Aspose.SVG for .NET:

-* Enhanced the accuracy of glyph vectorization algorithm.
+* Enhanced the accuracy of the glyph vectorization algorithm.
 * Updated the user agent style sheets according to the latest documentation.

 ## **Public API changes:**